-Presenter, producer, director, there's not much Mark Leishman hasn't done in his long broadcasting career.
-Starting out as a continuity announcer before moving to regional news, Leishman has gone on to make or host some of New Zealand's best-loved shows including Tux Wonderdogs.
-Animal shows have featured heavily along with sport and game shows and his easy manner has been appreciated by viewers around the world.
+Presenter, narrator, producer, director: Mark Leishman has done many things over his long broadcasting career.
+Starting out as a continuity announcer before moving to regional news.
+Leishman went on to make or host some of New Zealand's best-loved shows, including Top Town and Tux Wonderdogs.
+Animal shows featured heavily in his CV, along with sport and game shows.

-One of my greatest experiences was travelling the circumference of Australia to record the adventures of Sir Peter Blake in the Bi-Centennial Race Around Australia.
+One of my greatest experiences was travelling the circumference of Australia to record the adventures of Sir Peter Blake in the Bicentennial Around Australia Yacht Race.
 Mark Leishman

 This documentary uses archive footage and interviews to tell the story of motor-racing legends Bruce McLaren, Denny Hulme, and Chris Amon.
 The trio topped podiums in the sport's 'golden age' — one of those eras when unlikely Kiwi talent managed to dominate a truly global sport.
 The Team McLaren racing team that four times Grand Prix winner Bruce McLaren founded in 1966, has been the most successful in Formula One.
 That same year McLaren and Amon teamed up to win the 24 Hours of Le Mans, and in 1967 Hulme was Formula One world champion.